What is your cancellation policy?

 We have been teaching and organizing swim lessons for the past 20 years and are very familiar with how kids progress from one skill level to the next and will sign them up appropriately.
 We also watch your child at the end of each week and reevaluate their progress.

-WHAT IS THE BEST WAY TO SIGN MY CHILD UP FOR LESSONS?
+HOW DO I SIGN UP MY CHILD UP FOR LESSONS?

-Make sure to include the dates and times you request and the number swim level your child is at.
-Full payment is due with your application in order to reserve your spot.
+Registrations are done online.
+Please review our Summer Schedule and Swim Level Guide prior to registering.
 If there is a problem with the availability of the dates and times you request, we will call or email you to reschedule.
 If you have any questions you can call our voicemail at (415) 234-1056 or email us at SleepyHollowSwimLessons@gmail.com

 WHO ARE YOUR INSTRUCTORS?